In tech, headlines worship funding.

 We started with Crunchbase’s database of thousands of tech companies at all stages of growth, examining whether they’re maintaining and growing their funding momentum and making acquisitions, but we reweighted these scores, and added our own for monthly web traffic (suggesting product-market fit) and keyword search volume (suggesting brand recognition) to assess which companies are translating their hype into traction.

-That created a score that adds a new dimension to typical tech company rankings, speaking to the importance of market impact.
+That created a score that adds a new dimension to typical tech company rankings, speaking to the importance of market impact without erasing the importance of funding altogether.

 Now we update our data every 2 weeks to stay on top of which companies are making moves toward overtaking the competition and skyrocketing forward as players in their fields.